muratk3n/thirdwave/en/README.md

 ---

 Fauci fukked up twice.
-Trump by being the chaos agent that he was.
+Trump by being the outsider, chaos agent that he was.
 CH too for acting like the Thirld World gov most know they really are..
 To borrow a 2016 term - sad.

 ---